 BP has been working with state and federal agencies to assess and restore natural resources injured as a result of the Deepwater Horizon accident

-Scientists from BP, government agencies, academia and other organizations are studying a range of species and habitats to understand how wildlife populations and the environment may have been affected by the accident.
+Scientists from BP, government agencies, academia and other categorisations are studying a range of species such as birds, fish, marine mammals, and plants, as well as habitats such as wetlands and beaches to understand how wildlife populations and the environment may have been injured by the accident and oil spill.

 Experts are also looking at how recreational uses of natural resources may have been affected so that the lost opportunities to enjoy those activities can be addressed through restoration.

 Since May 2010, more than 240 initial and amended work plans have been developed by state and federal trustees and BP to study resources and habitat.
 The study data will inform an assessment of injury to natural resources in the Gulf of Mexico and the development of a restoration plan.

 Environmental data collected by federal and state agencies and BP through the Deepwater Horizon NRDA and response efforts is being made available at gulfsciencedata.bp.com.
 This information is being made available in a format that will facilitate the use of the data for research and other studies.

 The website includes data on fish, birds, shoreline, air monitoring samples, and oil, sediment and water chemistry.
 BP plans to add more data in 2015.
 Many of the future datasets include samples that are in various stages of analysis, validation and quality control review by government agencies.
 Once these reviews are complete and the data is released to BP, we plan to make the data available on the website.
 The trustees have also made some of the datasets available online.